-- Ensure error free diagnosis or point-of-service code is entered into medical billing software
+- Ensure error-free diagnosis or point-of-service code is entered into medical billing software

 - Ensure that the treatment and diagnosis codes match properly

-- Conduct Workflow Analysis which includes the accounts receivable (AR) process, billing/expenses, supply costs, sales prospecting and closing, denials, utilization review and, staffing.
+- Conduct Workflow Analysis which includes the accounts receivable (AR) process, billing/expenses, supply costs, sales prospecting, and closing, denials, utilization review and, staffing.

-- Plugging the gaps by understanding the underlying reasons for claim denials – services not covered, medical necessity not established, prior authorization not obtained, claims filed incorrectly, supporting documentation missing, timely filing, etc
+- Plugging the gaps by understanding the underlying reasons for claim denials – services not covered, a medical necessity not established, prior authorization not obtained, claims filed incorrectly, supporting documentation missing, timely filing, etc

 Investing time into the denial management strategy can minimize the impact on the medical billing practice.